bhavik-knight/hck_dns_sfha/readme.md

 - The webapp is in a PHP-Apache container
 - The database is on the server, which is another container
 - The containers are communicating via the `docker-compose.yml` file

   ### To run this app on your local machine
   - download and install [docker-desktop](https://www.docker.com/products/docker-desktop/) <br>
   - pull the Docker image using `docker pull b05k19/hck-dns-sfha` from Docker Hub <br>
   - create the container using `docker run -d -p 2023:80 b05k19/hck-dns-sfha` from the docker-image<br>
   - run the container in the web browser using `localhost:2023`<br>
 ---

-### challenges
+## Challenges
 - Where to put db, table information
 - Connecting to db via PHP was relatively easy
 - After connection, if something doesn't work UI breaks without showing errors on screen